Vizzuality/coding-challenge-examples/README.md

 ## 5. Data

-You can use one of the datasets available on the [NYC TLC Trip Record Data page](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), like the
-[Jan 2021 High Volume For-Hire Vehicle Trip Records (CSV)](https://nyc-tlc.s3.amazonaws.com/trip+data/fhvhv_tripdata_2021-01.csv).
-Keep in mind that these are large files, and your solution should be ready to handle similar files with gigabytes of data, given the necessary computational resources.
+Use the [Jan 2021 High Volume For-Hire Vehicle Trip Records (CSV)](https://nyc-tlc.s3.amazonaws.com/trip+data/fhvhv_tripdata_2021-01.csv) (around 700MB) dataset from [NYC TLC Trip Record Data page](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) as your import data file.
+Your application only needs to support files with this structure (same columns, with the same data types, in the same position of the csv).
+However, your solution needs to smoothly handle file sizes a few orders of magnitude higher than this one - this is just a (large) sample.

 ## 6. So, I submit the challenge.
 What will happen during the interview?